 – Our reform of railway companies received the highest ratings from the World Bank and the IMF, while many estimates suggest that it can be an example for other countries.
 Four special railway companies have been established, which today operate more efficiently than the former unified company, while the number of employees has also been reduced, mostly through natural outflows.

-We have also launched reform of the road sector, with the aim – among other things – of increasing the efficiency and quality of road maintenance, and of increasing the efficiency of Public Enterprise “Roads of Serbia”.
+We have also launched a reform of the road sector, with the aim – among other things – of increasing the efficiency and quality of road maintenance, and of increasing the efficiency of Public Enterprise “Roads of Serbia”.
 It is important for the efficient maintenance of the road network that we have “Roads of Serbia” as a company that’s efficient and sufficiently strong and stable financially, in order for it to receive the least possible funding from the state and for roads to be maintained to a high quality.

 When it comes to “Corridors of Serbia”, it will continue operating even after completing its main job of constructing Corridor 10.
 This company is much better organised today than it was a few years ago, and the experience it has makes it important for the new investment cycle that lies ahead.